dunny1g/every-frame-in-order-bot/README.md

 1. Download `EPnames.txt` from this repo into the bot's folder.
 2. Edit `EPnames.txt` so it contains each episode's name on the same line number that episode appears in `allEPs.txt`.
 Just like `allEPs.txt` ensure there is an additional line at the end of the file with any text inside it.
 3. Edit `config.json` by changing `enableEPname` from `0` to `1`.

+# Twitter API Changes

+With the recent Twitter API changes, I've uploaded a new `main_four_frames_per_tweet.py` script which tweets four frames in one tweet at a default time interval of every 30 minutes instead of the original script's one frame per tweet at a default time interval of every 3 minutes.
+While this is not a perfect solution, this should just stay inside the 1500 tweets per month limit for a free API account so I wouldn't recommend changing this in the config.
+I will keep both versions of the script on this repo for both free and paid API users to use.
+Just to reiterate: **Free API Users Use `main_four_frames_per_tweet.py`** | **Paid API Users Use `main.py`**

 # Accounts running this bot
 Please contact me through the [@SPFramesInOrder](https://twitter.com/SPFramesInOrder) Twitter DM's if you are using this script for your Twitter bot, I would love to add your account to this list!